teunvg/crispy-carnival/README.md

-# crispy-carnival
+# UCACCMET2J GIT Demo
-Demo repository for UCACCMET2J.
+This is a demo repository for the UCACCMET2J data computation course.

+## This is a subheader
+Lorem ipsum dolor sit amet...